 There are some things Romans would never do, and some they really find offensive.
 To blend in, better abide with the following rules while in Rome:

 - Fountains are monuments, most of them by greatest artists.
 It is very disrespectful (and a crime) to bathe/shower/dip your feet in a fountain, even if it is a very hot Summer day.
 Easier with drinking fountains: you can fill up your bottles there, and wash hands and face (no soap though).

 - Trevi Fountain is the only fountain you are welcome to throw coins in.
 Don’t throw coins in just any fountain.

 - Roman men would never wear sleeveless shirts and/or shorts in a museum, restaurant, snack-bar, and any other public place (forget a church), and they rather consider it offensive.
 Women wear sleeveless shirts but would never enter a church bare shoulders.
-Carry a light scarf with you just in case you run into a church.
+Carry a light shawl with you just in case you run into a church.
 Shorts are beachwear in Italy for both men and women!

 - People expect you to knock on a public bathroom door before you open it.
-Locks don’t always work, it is polite to make sure nobody is in the bathroom before you wide open the door.
+Locks don’t always work, it is polite to make sure nobody is in the bathroom by knocking on the door before you open it.

 - Most toilets must be flushed manually.
 Look for a button/lever/chain/pedal and flush the toilet, it will not flush automatically.

 - At hotels, people expect that you wear shoes in all public areas.

 - Writing graffiti on a monument/ancient ruin/art piece and picking up fragments from sites are crimes (and extremely offensive behaviours), even if the monument/ruin/art/fragment are very small and don’t look significant to you.

 A. Claridge, Rome, 1998